-Since C5’s inception in 2003, the screening colonoscopy rate among adults ages 50 and older in the city has increased by 64% (from 42% in 2003 to 69% in 2017).
-The inequities by race/ethnicity in colon cancer prevention (PDF) evident in 2003 had been eliminated by 2010.
-In 2016, the New York City Community Health Survey found that among New Yorkers ages 50 and older, Asians/Pacific Islanders had significantly lower rates of timely screening colonoscopy as compared to either Blacks or Hispanics.
-No significant differences were found in rates of timely screening colonoscopy between Whites and other races/ethnicities.
+Since C5’s inception in 2003, the screening colonoscopy rate among adults ages 50 and older in the city has increased by 64% (from 42% in 2003 to 69% in 2018).
+The inequities by race/ethnicity in colon cancer prevention evident in 2003 had been eliminated by 2010.
+In 2018, the New York City Community Health Survey found all racial and ethnic groups had similar timely colorectal cancer screening rates (76% among Black adults, 74%, 70% among Latino/a and White adults, and 69% among Asian/Pacific Islander adults), defined as having had a colonoscopy in the past 10 years.

 C5 provides content expertise and guidance to the Health Department on the messaging and dissemination of colon cancer public health education campaigns.
 These campaigns target both the general public and specific communities with low colorectal cancer screening rates.
 Past campaigns have included celebrity spokespeople on radio messages and poster ads in subway stations, bus shelters and public hospitals.